MicrosoftDocs/msteams-docs/msteams-platform/teams-faq.md

 &nbsp;
 </details>
 <details>
-<summary><br>One or more users are unable to sign in using their Microsoft 365 credentials, although most users can sign in without an issue.
+<summary><b>One or more users are unable to sign in using their Microsoft 365 credentials, although most users can sign in without an issue.
 What would be the cause of this inconsistency?</b><summary>

 The reason for inconsistencies with users being able unable to sign using their Microsoft 365 credentials can be related to the user mapping operation during synchronization.
 To resolve the issue, perform the following steps: